 Activate two-factor authentication (2FA) to reinforce the login process on your website.
 This authentication method adds a second layer of protection to the login page, as it requires you to input a unique code to complete the login process.

 The code is available only to you via a text message or a third-party authentication app.

 To apply 2FA on your WordPress site, install a login plugin like Wordfence Login Security.
 Additionally, you’ll need to install a third-party authentication app such as Google Authenticator on your mobile phone.

 Identify any unwanted or malicious actions that put your website in danger by tracking activities in your admin area.

-The easiest way to track user activity is by using a WordPress plugins noted below
+The easiest way to track user activity is by using the plugins noted below

 - WP Activity Log – monitors changes on multiple website areas, including posts, pages, themes, and plugins.
 It also logs newly added files, deleted files, and modifications to any file.